-'Retail premises' means premises, not including any area intended for use as a residence, used wholly or predominantly for the retail sale or hire of goods or services or the carrying on of a business type specified by the Minister. excluding:

-- (a) premises where the occupancy costs (rent, other than percentage rent, plus prescribed outgoings, as estimated by the landlord) exceed \$1,000,000 per annum; - (b) premises operated by a tenant on behalf of a landlord: - (c) premises leased to a corporation listed on a stock
+means premises, not including any area intended for use as a residence, used wholly or predominantly for the retail sale or hire of goods or services or the carrying on of a business type specified by the Minister, excluding: (a) premises where the occupancy costs (rent, other than percentage rent, plus prescribed outgoings, as estimated by the landlord) exceed \$1,000,000 per 'Retail shop' means premises: (a) in a retail shopping centre; or (b) used wholly or predominantly for the carrying on of a retail business, (s.5B RSLA).

-'Retail shop' means premises:

-- (a) in a retail shopping centre; or - (b) used wholly or predominantly for the carrying on of a retail business.

-(s.5B RSLA).

 'Retail business' is a business prescribed by regulation as a retail business (s.5C RSLA).

-'Retail shop lease' excludes:

-- (a) premises with a floor area > 1000m2 (s.5A(2)(a) RSLA): - (b) a retail shop within the South Bank corporation area if the lease is a perpetual lease or another lease for a term, including

-'Retail premises' means premises that are used wholly or predominantly for 1 or more of the businesses listed in Appendix C of the CPRT or for any business in a shopping centre (cl.1 CPRT).

-The CPRT does not apply to a lease for retail premises:

-- (a) used wholly or predominantly for a business by a tenant on behalf of a property owner: or - (b) within premises in which the principal business carried on is the operation of a business (including a cinema, bowling alley, skating rink, indoor cricket centre, basketball stadium or netball

-'Retail shop' means business premises:

-- (a) at which goods are sold to the public by retail; - (b) at which services are supplied to the public, or to which the public is invited to negotiate for the supply of services: - (c) classified by regulation, - (s.3(1) RCLA).

-'Retail shop' means premises:

-- (a) in a retail shopping centre used wholly or predominantly for carrying on a business; or - (b) not in a retail shopping centre that are used wholly or predominantly for the carrying on of a retail business.

-but does not include any premises excluded by regulation,

-(s.3 RSA).

-The RSA excludes:

-- (a) premises with a lettable area > 1000m2: - (b) leases where lease is held by a listed corporation or the subsidiary of a listed corporation;

-'Retail shop' means premises:

-- (a) used or proposed to be used wholly or predominantly for carrying on of 1 or more Schedule 1 business: or - (b) used or proposed to be used for the carrying on of any business in a retail shopping centre, - (s.3 and Schedule 1 RLA)

-The RLA excludes:

-- (a) shops that have a lettable area of 1000m2 or more: - (b) shops that are used wholly or predominantly for the carrying on of a business by the tenant on behalf of the landlord;

-means premises under a lease where the permitted use is a 'retail business' or if there is no permitted use in the lease, where the crown lease permits a retail business (s.7 LCRA).
-'Small commercial premises' means premises with an area $not > 300m^2$

-'Retail premises'

-(dictionary) where the permitted use is for 'commercial business' or if there is no permitted use in the lease, where the crown lease permits a commercial business (s.7 LCRA).

-'Commercial business' means a business not involving sale or hire of goods by retail or the

-'Retail shop' means premises that are used wholly or predominantly for:

-- (a) the sale or hire of goods by retail or the retail provision of services (whether or not in a retail shopping centre); - (b) the carrying on of a business in a retail shopping centre; or - (c) the carrying on of a business of a class or description prescribed by the Regulations,

-The BTA excludes:

-(a) leases for a term of < 6 months without any right for the tenant to extend the lease (by means of an option
+'Retail shop lease' excludes: (a) premises with a floor area &gt; 1000m (s.5A(2)(a) RSLA); (b) a retail shop within the South Bank 'Retail premises' means premises that are used wholly or predominantly for 1 or more of the businesses listed in Appendix C of the CPRT or for any business in a shopping centre (cl.1 CPRT).
+The CPRT does not apply to a lease for retail premises: (a) used wholly or predominantly for a business by a tenant on behalf of a property owner; or (b) within premises in which the principal business carried on is the operation of a business (including 'Retail shop' means business premises: (a) at which goods are sold to the public by retail; (b) at which services are supplied to the public, or to which the public is invited to negotiate for the supply of services; or (c) classified by regulation, (s.3(1) RCLA).
+'Retail shop' means premises: (a) in a retail shopping centre used wholly or predominantly for carrying on a business; or (b) not in a retail shopping centre that are used wholly or predominantly for the carrying on of a retail business, but does not include any premises excluded by regulation, (s.3 RSA).
+The RSA excludes: (a) premises with a lettable area &gt; 1000m; 'Retail shop' means premises: (a) used or proposed to be used wholly or predominantly for carrying on of 1 or more Schedule 1 business; or (b) used or proposed to be used for the carrying on of any business in a retail shopping centre, (s.3 and Schedule 1 RLA) The RLA excludes: (a) shops that have a lettable area of 1000m or more; (b) shops that are used wholly or predominantly for 'Retail premises' means premises under a lease where the permitted use is a 'retail business' or if there is no permitted use in the lease, where the crown lease permits a retail business (s.7 LCRA).
+'Small commercial premises' means premises with an area not > 300m (dictionary) where the permitted use is for 'commercial business' or if there is no permitted use in the lease, where the crown lease permits a commercial business (s.7 LCRA).
+'Retail shop' means premises that are used wholly or predominantly for: (a) the sale or hire of goods by retail or the retail provision of services (whether or not in a retail shopping centre); (b) the carrying on of a business in a retail shopping centre; or (c) the carrying on of a business of a class or description prescribed by the Regulations, (s.5 BTA). -- -- --- -- -- -- --- --